Tuesday, 3 December 2024

 PaulB, Dover

 Gosh great set of pictures all round below there.
 Enjoying those greatly and enjoying your story Ed..hope you didnt have to do tooo much suffering for your art with the Chief.
-And...if you found any gold out there under that rainbow can you slip a bar or two through my letterbox Smiley !!
+And...if you found any gold out there under that rainbow can you slip a bar or two through my letterbox !!

 Also a thumbsup for Mary Josephine with that pic.